tr1nt0n/blut/README.md

-Polúeidos, or: blut und feuer, for bass clarinet, percussions, and two violoncelli
+Polúeidos, or: speichel und wasser, for bass clarinet, percussions, and two violoncelli